novafloss/minions-formula/docs/source/format.rst

 =================================

 A minion is defined by a directory containing salt files.
 Minions provides states and pillars.
-You can see it as a formula tighted with pillars.
+You can see it as a set of formulas tighted with pillars.

 Here is the tree of sample minion: